Naturaily/Naturaily-netlify/_posts/2021-05-14-what-is-headless-commerce.md

 There's a reason why headless commerce is gaining popularity and has many advocates.

-{% image /assets/images/Advantages advantagesheadless Headless_advantages %}
+{% image /assets/images/Advantages of Headless %}

 Here are the benefits of headless commerce solution: